Alternative Investment Market

 Inheritance Tax (IHT) relief

-Many AIM companies will qualify for Business Property relief, which offers up to 100% Inheritance Tax relief on ‘Transfers of Value’.
+Many AIM companies will qualify for Business Property Relief (now referred to as Business Relief), which offers up to 100% Inheritance Tax relief on ‘Transfers of Value’.
 Transfers of Value come into play when a family member passes away or where the shares have been transferred by way of a lifetime gift within the previous seven years.

 The full relief is only applicable for certain unquoted companies.
-To benefit from Business Property relief you must have invested in the shares directly, as IHT is generally not available through funds.
+To benefit from Business Relief investors must invest in the shares directly, as relief is not available through investment via funds.
 Discretionary portfolios created by wealth managers on your behalf also qualify.

 What are the risks?